ethereum/go-ethereum/cmd/clef/tutorial.md

 ## Creating rules

 Now, you can create a rule-file.
-Note that it is not mandatory to use predefined rules, but it's good practice.
+Note that it is not mandatory to use predefined rules, but it's really handy.

 ```javascript
 function ApproveListing(){